Generalized hybrid iterative methods for large-scale Bayesian inverse problems: Introduction

 \paragraph{Overview of main contributions} In this work, we propose generalized iterative hybrid approaches for computing approximations to~\eqref{eqn:LS_orig}.
 After an appropriate change of variables, we exploit properties of the generalized Golub-Kahan bidiagonalization to develop a hybrid approach that is \emph{general} in that a rich class of covariance kernels can be incorporated, \emph{efficient} in that the main costs per iteration are matrix-vector multiplications (and not inverses and square-roots), and \emph{automatic} in that regularization parameters and stopping criteria can be determined during the iterative process.
 Theoretical results show that iterates of the generalized hybrid methods are equivalent to those of standard iterative methods when applied to a directly-regularized priorconditioned Tikhonov problem, after a transformation of variables.
 Furthermore, we provide connections to generalized singular value decomposition (GSVD) filtered solutions for additional insight.

 The paper is organized as follows.
-In Section~\ref{sec:Bayes}, we describe various choices for $\bfQ$, where computing $\bfL_\bfQ$ or $\bfL_\bfQ^{-1}$ is not feasible, and we describe a change of variables that avoids $\bfL_\bfQ$ and $\bfL_\bfQ^{-1}$.
+In Section~\ref{sec:Bayes}, we describe various choices for $\bfQ$, and we describe a change of variables that {makes the computations feasible}.
 To provide insight, we make connections between the transformed problem and a filtered GSVD interpretation.
 However, since the GSVD is typically not available in practice, we describe in Section~\ref{sec:genlsqr} a hybrid iterative approach that is based on the generalized Golub-Kahan bidiagonalization method and that allows automatic estimation of the regularization parameter $\lambda$.
 Then in Section~\ref{sec:connections} we provide some theoretical results that connect and distinguish our approach from existing methods.
 Numerical results are provided in Section~\ref{sec:numerical_experiments}, and conclusions are provided in Section~\ref{sec:conclusions}.